C3La-NS/ChatX/README.md

 a) Login as Admin and navigate to /client/index.php.
 In the left sidebar you will find ChatX widget.
 Copy it to your website.

-b) open .htaccess and define your domain instead of "&#42;": Header set Access-Control-Allow-Origin "&#42;"
-example: Header set Access-Control-Allow-Origin "https://your-domain.com" (without final "/") If done ChatX must work correctly.
+b) open /setups.php and define your external domain.
+For example "https://your-domain.com" (without final "/") If done ChatX must work correctly.

 <h2>Demo</h2>